JAK/STAT signalling

 The cellular response to receptor activation involves fine-tuning at several levels using various mechanisms.
 These include the control of receptor cell surface expression level and various types of post-activation signal attenuation.
 In addition, such attenuating mechanisms must be eliminated to prevent a prolonged cellular refractory state.

 Abnormalities at the level of cytokine receptor signalling and responsiveness can contribute to several human pathologies.
 It is in this context that the mechanisms controlling JAK/STAT signalling are being investigated.
 For example, detailed structure/function analysis of SOCS proteins (Suppressors Of Cytokine Signalling) is revealing the different operational modes of the distinct members of this regulatory family.
+We have also identified novel proteins that interact with JAK2.
+Their effect on the JAK/STAT signalling pathway is currently under investigation.
+Finally, we are also investigating novel modes of regulation of STAT3 via post-translational modifications like acetylation and tyrosine phosphorylation.

 Related publications: